 Depending on the court, it may still be possible to get them withdrawn from collections, and back on a calendar in front of a judge to fight them.
 This is actually fairly common, but every...Read more »

 Why was your license suspended?
 Why did you not know about it?
 Have you kept your address up to date with the DMV?
 Have you paid all necessary license and registration fees on time?
 Did the state contact you or try to do so re: your suspended license?
 And why were you driving without a permit?
 More...Read more »

 Different courts handle them differently.
 I have seen everything from $0 fine to over $900 in fines.
 If you can get relicensed, most courts will cut you a big break, maybe amend to a non criminal infraction or something similar to that.

 You should call the court and ask their warrant quash...Read more »

 If you went to the courthouse and paid the ticket, there is no reason anything would ever be sent to your house by the court.
 However, DOL will likely mail you a warning letter for having an infraction appear on your record.

 Plus, your intermediate license will get revoked if you get two...Read more »

 If you were 18 at the time, then the only restriction that results from that should be payment of fines.
 They probably went to collections, so you would have to contact the court and find out how to pay them.
 Once the fines are taken care of, you are probably clear to apply for a license....Read more »

 I was pulled over for speeding on the freeway (about 15 over) and I was pulled over by a motorcycle cop.
 He asked for my license and went back to his bike, but never gave me a warning or a ticket.
 He just said "that's all I needed" and left?
 What does that mean?
-Am I going to receive a ticket in...
+Am I going to receive...
 Read more »

 Sure you can fight it.
 School zone tickets are obviously expensive, as are violations for no license.
 It makes a huge difference if you just left your license at home, as opposed to not having a license.